Bristol Backgammon

 Rookie of the Year Award

-In January 2003 Gammonitis boss Liz Barker offered to sponsor a new annual award for Bristol Backgammon, an offer which is also open to other clubs in the UK.
+In January 2003 Gammonitis boss Liz Barker offered to sponsor a new annual award for Bristol Backgammon, an offer which was at the time made available to other groups in the UK.

 As the first "club" in the UK to be made this offer, we were honoured to accept.